avtc/GracefullShutdown/README.md

 - SIGINT or SIGTERM signals for self-hosted Kestrel server in linux / docker

 After shutdown is initiated, ongoing requests will be processed until timeout reached, new incoming requests will get 500 or 308 code.

+GracefullShutdownOptions and GracefullShutdownState are thread safe and registered as singletons.